This blog may contain affiliate links. Read our disclosure policy for more info.

 For an inside look at one of the oldest breweries in town, the Little Creatures Brewery Tour is awesome.
 You’ll have a guided tasting of local beers and even specialty ales depending on the season.
 It’s $25 AUD per person with all the drinks included.
 This is a great way to try a variety of beers to figure out what you like.
 My favorite part was the passionate staff members who seem to really love their beer!

 7. Day trip to Rottnest Island

 You can leave right from Fremantle using a ferry company like Rottnest Express for about $60 AUD including round-trip transport and a bike rental.
-Before you go, check out our complete guide to a Rottnest Island day trip!
+Before you go, check out our complete guide on all the things to do on Rottnest Island!

-Once you’re here, you’ll find some of the most secluded and breathtaking beaches in the entire country.
+Once you’re here for a Rottnest day trip, you’ll find some of the most secluded and breathtaking beaches in the entire country.
 Plus, you’ll get to see the adorable quokkas – these SUPER friendly little animals are adorable and will even pose for selfies with you!
 They are the world’s smallest marsupial and have such expressive little faces that your heart will melt.

 There’s a little town to explore on the island with a visitor’s center, coffee shops and restaurants, a general store, and a place to rent bikes you can easily get around to all the incredible beaches.

 For a guided tour option to Rottnest Island, this sightseeing day trip includes your ferry ride over as well as a bus to get around and see everything it has to offer.
 The bus ride was entertaining with an excellent guide telling us about the island’s history and pointing out all the landmarks like Wadjemup Lighthouse and the West End.

 Then we got to enjoy some free time to explore in the afternoon.
 The tour is $137 AUD per person and takes around 8 hours, but it starts early in the morning (9 am) so you’ll be back with some daylight left to enjoy Fremantle.